carpentries-incubator/python_packaging/episodes/05-publishing.Rmd

 ```

 We can instead simply state the name of the license:

 ```toml
 [project]
 license = {text = "MIT License"}
 ```

+If you're developing code on behalf of an organisation, it's worth checking in with
+their legal team (or at the very least, your supervisor) before deciding on a license.

 ## Publishing our Software on GitHub